celo-org/optimism/op-chain-ops/cmd/celo-migrate/README.md

 ## Overview

 This script has two main sections that were originally separate scripts.
-One migrates Celo blocks to a format compatible with `op-geth`, while the other performs necessary state changes (TODO: add more info here?).
+One migrates Celo blocks to a format compatible with `op-geth`, while the other performs necessary state changes (TODO: add more info on state changes here).

 The block migration itself has two parts: It first migrates the ancient / frozen blocks, which is all blocks before the last 90000.
 Because the ancients db is append-only, it copies these blocks into a new database after making the necessary transformations.
 The script then copies the rest of the chaindata directory (excluding `/ancients`) using the system level `rsync` command.
 All non-ancient blocks are then transformed in-place in the new db, leaving the old db unchanged.